jurihock/stftPitchShift/README.md

 The *IO* module provides a simple possibility to read and write `.wav` audio files.

+Currently only mono `.wav` files are supported.
+Please use e.g. [Audacity](http://www.audacityteam.org) or [SoX](http://sox.sourceforge.net) to prepare your audio files for pitch shifting.

 ## Build

 Use [CMake](http://cmake.org) to build the C++ program, e.g. `mkdir build && cmake .. && cmake --build .`.